Flange connections are used in the most demanding mobile equipment applications because they:

 Hose connections can be achieved with a single-piece flange, Figure 2, that is crimped onto the end of the hose.
 Such flange adapters are used to adapt either tube or hose to a four-bolt flange connection.
 When using flange adapters, the pressure rating of the threaded end should be taken into consideration.

-There are two common industrial standard hydraulic flange connections and several specialized and proprietary types available.
+Two common industrial standard hydraulic flange connections and several specialized and proprietary types of hydraulic flanges are available.
 The most common is the ISO 6162 connection, Figure 3.
 ISO 6164, Figure 3, is a square bolt flange connection not commonly specified in North America.

 This rectangular bolt-patterned design is available in two pressure classes: Code 61 — a series for up to 5000 psi (34.5 MPa) and Code 62 — a series for up to 6000 psi (41.4 MPa).